-Case 3:73-cv-00127-MMD-CSD Document 1847 Filed 03/07/2013 Page 78 of 1
+Case 3:73-cv-00128-MMD-CSD Document 669 Filed 03/07/2013 Page 78 of 11

 '''

 there are going to be some other information that the United

 1

 2

 States is going to put forward that say, well, that's not the

 3

 whole story.
 And that's, you know, that's why the first step

 was for the magistrate judge to determine are there issues

 4

 5

 that are appropriately threshold issues, as Judge Reed had in

 6

 mind, like claim preclusion; and, if so, to do exactly as the

 7

 Case Management Order says, have discovery on that issue.

 8

 And it wouldn't be one-sided discovery.
 It's discovery that

 9

 the Tribe and the United States can seek discovery just as

 10

 easy as the rest of us.
 Have that discovery, and have it

 11

 disposed of either through a dispositive motion; or if it

 12

 can't be handled through a dispositive motion, through an

 evidentiary hearing with the district judge.

 13

 THE COURT: Would you agree then, according

 14

 15

 to your approach, the threshold issues would fall into one

 of two categories; they would either be considered a motion

 16

 17

 to dismiss under Rule 12, or a motion for summary judgment

 18

 under Rule 56?
 And if they don't fall under one of those

 19

 two categories, what the heck are we doing discussing the

 threshold issue?

 20

 21

 MR. DEPAOLI: Well, I'm not -- I mean, I'm

 22

 not sure that -- just take, just take claim preclusion for an

 23

 example.
 I'm not sure that, ultimately, the best way to deal

 24

 with that is a through a Rule 56 motion because there is going

+'''

 to be, arguably, two sides to that story, and someone is going

-25

-'''

-Case 3:73-cv-00127-MMD-CSD Document 1847 Filed 03/07/2013 Page 79 of 1 be resolved by evidentiary hearing in front of the district - 4 judge.
+Case 3:73-cv-00128-MMD-CSD Document 669 Filed 03/07/2013 Page 79 of 11

+- 1 to say there are material facts in dispute.
+And that's -2 Judge Reed anticipated that and basically said, or, they can - 3 be resolved by evidentiary hearing in front of the district - 4 judge.
 And that, we put that in our opposition.
 That was - 5 based, in my estimation, on the judge's experience with the - 6 United States versus Truckee/Carson Irrigation District, and - 7 the separate trial that was had on the res judicata issue on - 8 the claims for additional water for the Pyramid Lake Indian - 9 Reservation. - 10 THE COURT: Okay.
 Continue.
 Thank you. - 11 MR. DEPAOLI: I'm going to -- one of the things - 12 that the United States has done, both in its reply and a - 13 little bit this morning, is to compare its approach to this, - 14 to the provisions of the existing Case Management Order. - 15 And I think that's a useful thing to do, if it's done - 16 fairly.
 We've been talking about motions to dismiss under - 17 Rule 12.
 As I said, we all seem to agree that subject matter - 18 jurisdiction is an issue that needs to be addressed, and the - 19 Case Management Order will allow that to be addressed.
 If - 20 the magistrate judge determines that I also want addressed - 21 the legal issue of whether there is a federal reserve right - 22 for underground water, that could be addressed as well.
 But - 23 the -- - 24 THE COURT: Well, wouldn't that be a motion to - 25 dismiss for failing to state a claim and making the argument